pgrit/SeeSharp/README.md

 ### Exporting a scene from Blender

-SeeSharp comes with a very basic Blender plug-in.
+SeeSharp comes with a very basic Blender add-on.
 The `see_blender.zip` file is automatically [built for each release](https://github.com/pgrit/SeeSharp/releases).
 You can install it in Blender via `Edit -> Preferences -> Add-ons -> Install...`.
 Check [the docs](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html) for more details.

 The add-on currently handles two things: exporting a scene to our `.json` format and rendering a preview when hitting F12 (final render only, viewport rendering not yet supported).
 These are very rudimentary and might not work for all possible Blender features and scene configurations.

-We have not yet implemented a GUI support for our materials, cameras, and other settings.
-Instead, the export script tries to match some of the Cycles data as closely as possible.
+Also, the add-on offers some basic GUI support to configure material parameters and add an HDR background.

-Currently, we export the geometry of each frame to an .obj file.
-If the scene has an HDR background (not a constant color or sky model) it is exported as well.
-For the materials, we map the following:
+Some simple Cycles materials can converted to a SeeSharp material.
+Currently, there is a coarse mapping from:

 - DiffuseBSDF: either with a constant color or a texture, roughness is ignored
 - PrincipledBSDF: roughly mapped to our GenericMaterial, which currently ignores SSS, sheen, and clearcoat.
 Also,